PRINCIPAL AREAS OF EXPERTISE

 “Strategies and tactics for the first course in computer science,” University of Kent, Canterbury, England, March 2003.

-“What makes software difficult?”, invited plenary presentation at the 23rd ISODARCO Summer Course on “Cyberwar, Netwar, and the Revolution in Military Affairs: Real Threats and Virtual Myths,” Trento, Italy, August 2002.
+“What makes software difficult?”, plenary presentation at the 23rd ISODARCO Summer Course on “Cyberwar, Netwar, and the Revolution in Military Affairs: Real Threats and Virtual Myths,” Trento, Italy, August 2002.

 “Recruitment and retention: Preliminary results of the CRA study,” panel presentation at the Computing Research Association Conference, Snowbird, Utah, July 2002.